 Here you’ll find a zombie-themed ghost train ride, a “scare-ousel,” inflatables, a maze, live entertainment, and of course – animals!

 Boo at the Zoo is a fundraiser for the zoo and for Children’s Hospital New Orleans.
 Children under 2 are free.
 Don’t forget your costume!
-See their website for dates and times.

 The Voodoo Music & Arts Experience is held every year over the course of three days at the Festival Grounds in City Park.
 Here you’ll big name musical acts from a variety of genres, but you’ll also find so much more.
 This event combines music with art, New Orleans cuisine, and a side of Halloween!